Archaic America (pre 1492)

 i. stone microblades

 b.
-Aleutian tradition 8,700 BP to now; didn't start as Islands
+Aleutian tradition 8,700 BCE to now; didn't start as Islands

 i. fish, sea mammals, fowl